glurp/dsl-gtk/README.md

 A DSL for building simple GUI (gtk) ruby application rapidly.

-'simple' mean :

-* 'without great look&feel precision'
-* for little gui application, like autokey, autoit, xdialog...

 Based on gtk.

 If your application become bigger and bigger:

-* use gtk directly (Ruiby is in frontof gtk, it is only DSL ressource)
+* use gtk directly by Ruiby extensions: write your gtk code, call it by define a new Ruiby word
-* or stop to use Ruiby, and switch to glade/visualruby
+* switch to glade/visualruby

 Riuby is very cool for application which dynamicly build HMI from  data structure.